ysaito2/blog/Interests.markdown

 - opportunity should rise with low cost + more human launches than every before
 - i feel many people are waiting opportunity to make EVA spacesuits
 - cheap/mass produced life support systems should be next after reducing costs of getting mankind to space
+- we want to sent people to space, not robots, to create jobs and industries, which will push for investments in infrastructure
-- surprisingly, no concrete plans for mars colonization to date
+- surprisingly, no concrete plans for mars colonization to date even by mars society
 - space elevator commitee in japan have everything figured out (we can use existing materials for the cables, currently its just too expensive!)
 - area i would like to join in future, have to figure out exactly *how*
 - Pro
     - can be part of creating history, generation will be remembered as first generation to build a civilization on mars!
 - Con
     - currently there is still limited commercial opportunities

+&nbsp;

 ## renewable energy
 - **regulations choose the winner**